valens200/blog-app/README.md

 ---

 This documentation should help you set up and run the application locally.
-If you encounter any issues, please refer to the project's README or contact the project maintainers.
+If you encounter any issues, please contact me at valensniyonsenga2003@gmail.com